-This scene demonstrate how to play major or minor chords according to the direction you slide your finger.
+This Controller demonstrates how to play major or minor chords according to the surfing direction.

 The yellow lines are transposed by one semitones according direction you glide or strum on it.

-The top row work with behaviours and the bottom row use direction detection to provide same functionality.
+The top row works with behaviours and the bottom row uses direction detection to provide the same functionality.

-To play with this scene, you can use any synth you want.
-Any background compatible app could do the job.
+To play with this Controller, you can use any synth you want.
+Any background compatible app can also do the job.

 5/ Circle & Bass

-This scene demonstrate the use of Circle, Line and Fader operators with some Behaviours to create various interesting beats.
+This Contoller demonstrates the use of Circle, Line and Fader operators with Behaviors to create various interesting beats.

 6/ Minor/Major 3rd